wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 #### Send the client request

 Let's send a request to the API resource to make a reservation.
-You can use the embedded <b>HTTP Client</b> of WSO2 Integration Studio as follows:
+You can use Postman or any other <b>HTTP Client</b>:

 1. Open the Postman application.
 If you do not have the application, download it from here : [Postman](https://www.postman.com/downloads/)

-2. Add the request information as given below and click the <b>Send</b> button.
+2. Add the request information as shown below and click the <b>Send</b> button.

     <table>
         <tr>